Caleb S.

 Here is a list of potential annotated bibliography topics for your assistance!

-Components of an Annotated Bibliography APA 7th Edition
+Components Of An Annotated Bibliography APA 7th Edition

 There are two major components of an annotated bibliography: the citation and the annotation.